2484 Martin Luther King Jr Way

 A handcrafted Douglas Fir dividing wall was custom-built from materials repurposed during the building’s redevelopment, offering impeccable form and function.
 With flush-fit hinges, the 9-foot door opens to reveal an artistically designed bathroom, while a sliding barn door leads to the spacious bedroom beyond.
 A Douglas Fir ladder is perfectly positioned between the two, providing easy access to the loft above.
 The oversized flush-hinged door opens into the uniquely faceted, geometric, hand-troweled bathroom, complete with a custom cabinet, a whimsically crafted sink, and spa-inspired Vermont green slate tile finishes.

 In-unit laundry and a flexible layout make the space as functional as it is beautiful.
 In the evening, curated orb lighting adds warmth and ambiance, enhancing the richness of the preserved wood details.
+This condo also comes with a very spacious exterior private storage space, which could hold a fleet of bikes, kayaks, and a wide variety of items or special projects.

 The property offers a peaceful, tucked-away setting with artistic touches that foster a true sense of community.
 Dual-paned windows and insulated walls provide a quiet interior within close proximity to everything Berkeley has to offer.
 With a Bike Score of 94 and a Walk Score of 87, the location is both highly accessible and convenient.
 Close to UC Berkeley campus, BART, and a vibrant mix of shops and restaurants.